 Type F—new PUD projects in which the developer has not turned over voting control of the HOA to the unit purchasers.

-PUD projects are not eligible for review using the PERS process, unless they contain single-wide manufactured housing, which does require a PERS submission.
+PUD projects are not eligible for review using the PERS process, unless they contain single-wide manufactured housing, which require a PERS submission.

 Note: Any unit located in a condo or co-op project within a larger PUD project or master association must meet the applicable requirements for condo or co-op projects.

 The table below provides references to the Announcements that have been issued that are related to this topic.